Our Board

 Museums Assistant

-Victoria is a recent graduate of Art History and Ancient Studies at the University of Melbourne.
-She has been involved in the auditing of the digital archives for the Australian Archaeological Society of Athens, alongside coordinating events for University societies and spearheading new educational resources for exchange students as the Inbound-Co-Ordinator at the Melbourne University Student Exchange Society.
-Victoria was previously a volunteer at the Robert Menzies Institute collaborating with staff to curate new items for upcoming exhibits, overseeing the running of the exhibit and researching the Robert Menzies Collection.
+Victoria is a passionate curator who graduated from the University of Melbourne with a bachelor’s degree in Art History and Ancient Studies.
+She has been involved in the auditing of the digital archives for the Australian Archaeological Society of Athens in collaboration with The University of Sydney, alongside coordinating events for student societies and spearheading new educational resources for exchange students as the Inbound-Co-Ordinator at the Melbourne University Student Exchange Society.
+Victoria was previously a volunteer at the Robert Menzies Institute collaborating with staff to curate new exhibits, overseeing the running of the exhibit and researching the Robert Menzies Collection.

 Events Manager